Options vs. Futures Advantages – How to maximize your profits

 Expiration Date and Delivery: This is the time when the contract is going to expire, but since most trading is speculative in nature, people will not take delivery of let’s say 1,000 barrels crude oil, but instead these contracts are sold before expiration or rolled over, so traders can avoid delivery.

 Initial Margin: Which is the amount of margin that you have to put up to trade 1 futures contract.

-Next, we’re going to discuss what’s the difference between a future and an option.
+Next, we’re going to discuss the difference between a future and an option.

-If you thought that futures and options are different from each other than you’re right.
-Some traders commit themselves to only trade futures, while some people exclusively trade options, however each has their advantages.
+If you thought that futures and options are different from each other, then you’re right.
+Some traders commit themselves to only trade futures, while some people exclusively trade options, however, each has their advantages.